Magnetic Resonance Imaging (MRI) - Cardiac (Heart)

 - What are the benefits vs. risks?

 - What are the limitations of Cardiac MRI?

 Magnetic resonance imaging (MRI) is a noninvasive medical test that physicians use to diagnose medical conditions.

 MRI uses a powerful magnetic field, radio frequency pulses and a computer to produce detailed pictures of organs, soft tissues, bone and virtually all other internal body structures.
 MRI does not use ionizing radiation (x-rays).

 Detailed MR images allow physicians to evaluate various parts of the body and determine the presence of certain diseases.
 The images can then be examined on a computer monitor, transmitted electronically, printed or copied to a CD or uploaded to a digital cloud server.

 What are some common uses of the procedure?

-Cardiac MRI imaging is performed to help your physician detect or monitor cardiac disease by:
+Cardiac MRI is performed to help your physician detect or monitor cardiac disease by:

-- evaluating the anatomy and function of the heart chambers, valves, size and blood flow through major vessels, and surrounding structures such as the pericardium (the fluid filled sac that surrounds the heart).
+- evaluating the anatomy and function of the heart chambers, heart valves, size of and blood flow through major vessels, and the surrounding structures such as the pericardium (the sac that surrounds the heart).